waleedakramkhan/HotelManagementSystem-Docker-K8s/README.md

 ## Usage with Minikube + Kubernetes

-### Optional Steps.
-Images have already been push to waleedakramkhann's public repo on docker hub.
+### (OPTIONAL STEP; images have already been pushed to the docker hub public repository https://hub.docker.com/repository/docker/waleedakramkhann/hotelclient)

 1. Create an image for `client` and push it to dockerhub:
    1.1.
 Move to `client` directory `cd client/`